Gabby Gabreski: Personal life and death

 Francis and Kay Gabreski had nine children in 48 years of marriage.
 Two of their three sons graduated from the United States Air Force Academy and became career Air Force pilots.
 His daughter-in-law Terry L. Gabreski was promoted to lieutenant general in August 2005, the highest-ranking woman in the USAF until her retirement in 2010.
 His wife died as the result of an automobile accident as they both were returning from the Oshkosh Air Show on August 6, 1993.
-She was interred in Calverton National Cemetery, 25 miles from their home in Dix Hills.
+She was interred in Calverton National Cemetery, 25 miles from their home in Dix Hills, Long Island, New York.

-Gabreski died of an apparent heart attack in Huntington Hospital, Long Island, New York on January 31, 2002, and is buried in Calverton National Cemetery.
+Gabreski died of an apparent heart attack in Huntington Hospital, on Long Island, on January 31, 2002, and is buried in Calverton National Cemetery.
 Gabreski's funeral on February 6 was with full military honors and included a missing man formation flyover by F-15E Strike Eagles from the 4th Fighter Wing, Seymour Johnson Air Force Base, North Carolina.

 Legacy

 Suffolk County Air Force Base in Westhampton Beach, New York, which became Suffolk County Airport in 1969, was renamed Francis S. Gabreski Airport in 1991.
 The collocated New York Air National Guard installation at the airport was also renamed Francis S. Gabreski Air National Guard Base.
 In 1978, he was enshrined in the National Aviation Hall of Fame.
 Gabreski Road at Shaw AFB, SC, is named in his honor.

-The Colonel Francis S. Gabreski squadron of the Civil Air Patrol located in Bellport, New York is named in his honor.
+The Colonel Francis S. Gabreski squadron of the Civil Air Patrol located in Bellport, New York, is named in his honor.

+Route 8 between Oil City and Franklin PA is named Francis S. Gabreski Highway in his honor.